 This year we decided to go on a winter vacation to Bansko, Bulgaria.
 Bansko is one of the most famous ski resorts in Bulgaria located 150 km from Sofia and literally at the foot of the Pirin National Park.
-As we are not really into winter sports, my review will only cover things you can do, eat and see outside of the ski slopes ):
+As we are not really into winter sports, my review will only cover things you can do as soak in a hot spring, eat the biggest ”mekitza” in the world and had a ride in the Rhodope Narrow Gauge in Bansko region.

 We stayed in Banya village (only 5 km by car from Bansko) and the first day we visited Bansko.